franzbertani/ipBot/README.md

 This bot requires **sqlite3**, **urllib3** and **python-telegram-bot**, so ya better `pip install` them.

-## Config files
+## Configuration File

-### Token file

-Put your token in a file called `./token`.
-To get yours contact the [@BotFather](https://t.me/BotFather).
+You must provide a `config` in the same folder of the python script.
+There's a template in `config.template`, the only thing that you **must** provide is the *token*.
+The token can be obtained by contacting the [@BotFather](https://t.me/BotFather).

-### Authorized users
+## Authorized users

-This bot looks for the authorized user list in a file called `./auth_users_list` because we don't want to tell everybody your precious IP, ain't it right?
+This bot looks for the authorized user list in a file called `./auth_users_list`.
-So please create this file as follows:
+Only those users will be able to issue `/start` and `/stop` commands to the bot.
+Each line in the file represent an user and **must** be formatted as follows:
 ```
 <user_id> <username>
 ```